Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Keep Eggs Cool in a Root Cellar

 Eggs laid by your own chickens can be kept for longer if you avoid washing them and keep their protective coating intact.
-Unwashed eggs should last in a root cellar or cold store for 2-3 months.
+Unwashed chicken eggs should last in a root cellar or cold store for 2-3 months.

 Of course, how long unwashed eggs will last outside a refrigerator will depend on the temperature and humidity levels you can achieve in your storage space.
 Ideally, you should aim for a temperature below 50 degrees F ( 10 degrees C.) and humidity of around 75%.
 Of course, maintaining these conditions can be much more challenging in warm and arid climate zones.